anaungurean/Artificial-Intelligence/README.md

 # Artificial-Intelligence-AI-
-Artificial Intelligence  homework repository for third-year university studies.
+This repository showcases a collection of assignments completed during the third-year Artificial Intelligence course at university.